data-integrations/dlp-directives/README.md

-# dlp-directives
+# Data Loss Prevention (DLP) directives

-Cloud Data Loss Prevention Directives
+A collection of DLP directives.